Deanna Stellato-Dudek: 2022–23 season

-Stellato continued to experience health difficulties in the aftermath of the Final, presumed to be a result of respiratory syncytial virus infection, which made her unable to breathe through her mouth.
+Stellato-Dudek continued to experience health difficulties in the aftermath of the Final, presumed to be a result of respiratory syncytial virus infection, which made her unable to breathe through her mouth.
 She had limited medical options for dealing with the virus given the need to remain compliant with WADA guidelines.
-Despite these difficulties, the pair resolved to compete at the 2023 Canadian Championships, with Stellato explaining that "I want it so badly because I want it for Max so much, because this is his tenth Canadian championship and last year I was so proud, I was the first partner you got a medal with in senior.
+Despite these difficulties, the pair resolved to compete at the 2023 Canadian Championships, with Stellato-Dudek explaining that "I want it so badly because I want it for Max so much, because this is his tenth Canadian championship and last year I was so proud, I was the first partner you got a medal with in senior.
 So, to be the partner that brings him the gold would be really special to me."
 They won the gold medal by a margin of 11.92 points over silver medalists McIntosh/Mimar.

-Following the national championships, Stellato eventually recovered from the extended illness, and was assessed as being at "100% of her physical power" for a week in advance of the 2023 Four Continents Championships.
+Following the national championships, Stellato-Dudek eventually recovered from the extended illness, and was assessed as being at "100% of her physical power" for a week in advance of the 2023 Four Continents Championships.
 They finished second in the short program despite her stepping out of their throw jump.
 The free skate proved somewhat more difficult, with Deschamps falling on an attempt at the triple Salchow jump.
 They were third in that segment, albeit with a new personal best score, and won the bronze medal.
-This was Stellato's first ISU championship medal in 23 years, to which she said "it means a lot to me to bring home hardware and I have all intention to continue until 2026."
+This was Stellato-Dudek's first ISU championship medal in 23 years, to which she said "it means a lot to me to bring home hardware and I have all intention to continue until 2026."

+Stellato-Dudek/Deschamps placed fourth in the short program at the 2023 World Championships in Saitama, only 0.43 points behind Conti/Macii in third.
+Both erred on their triple Salchow attempt in the free skate, and they finished sixth in that segment, but remained in fourth overall.
+Stellato-Dudek/Deschamps then joined Team Canada for the 2023 World Team Trophy, where they came third in the short program, narrowly beating Conti/Macii.
+They were fourth in the free skate, while Team Canada finished sixth overall.